 Peel off the protective sticky paper and fit the boards to the centre of the back and front ends of the chassis.
-The large capacitors should be towards the edge.
 The Master board normally goes at the back where it is nearest to the receiver.
-We normally mount the boards onto the base and cut the nylon pads to fit, but you can also mount them on the front and back providing you don't screw the rear hook in too far.
+You can if you like mount the boards onto the base and cut the nylon pads to fit, or you can mount them on the front and back providing you don't screw the rear hook in too far.